Looking for upper extremity exercises for spinal cord injury?

 Upper Extremity Aerobics Exercises for Spinal Cord Injury Patients

 These upper extremity exercises for spinal cord injury patients will get your heart pumping and improve overall circulation!
+Again, remember to stop if any of the exercises are causing you pain.

 Rowing is an upper extremity exercise that does not require any leg movement.